tigellus/Markdown/2. Mechanical Ventilation/07. Arterial Blood Gasses/Arterial Blood Gasses.md

 * Attempts to restore ratio of 1 part acid to 20 parts base
 * Can be partial or complete compensation

+# ~Question 11
+What is partial compensation?

+[RIGHT] The primary disorder continues and the opposing system begins to adjust (partially or completely) [WRONG] The primary disorder is repaired: all acid base parameters return to normal

 # Steps to Acid Base Interpretation

 ### Analyze each acid base parameters.